 • As an experienced design leader, Rachel provides creative, editorial, and operational guidance on a fractional basis.
 With expertise building brands from scratch and sixteen years at major media and tech companies, she’s an ideal thought partner for organizations of all sizes.
 Rachel requires minimal onboarding and has helped agencies not only win pitches but scope out the project and oversee the execution.
 In the realm of good, fast, and cheap design, Rachel appreciates constraints and merges strategic intuition with high craft.

 • As a design systems and ops expert, Rachel helps brands retain their integrity in a world demanding disruption.
 Blending creative vision with pragmatism, she adapts well to fast-paced, budget-conscious projects.
 Drawing on culture trends, she can concept and deliver distinct brand identities — from visual territories to launch campaigns, motion and sonic identities, and more.
-Now a solopreneur, Rachel provides hands-on or creative leadership as an embedded yet fractional partner, like her current part-time executive creative director role guiding HoneyBook’s in-house brand studio team.
+Now a solopreneur, Rachel provides hands-on or creative leadership as an embedded yet fractional partner, like last summer’s part-time executive creative director role guiding HoneyBook’s in-house brand studio team.

 • Beyond brand identities, Rachel has influenced initiatives such as TV pitch decks, print publication launches, book covers, independent film posters, and digital experiences.
 A visual strategist at heart, she believes that all projects require a mini discovery phase in order to get fully immersed in the competitive and aspirational landscape.
 Rachel’s process enables visuals to transcend mere looks to become vehicular — driving concepts, ordering information, and guiding understanding between creators and audiences.